 Kids will love the Duck Boats, which are amphibian boats that can drive on land and then float down the river.
 There are also a variety of miniature golf courses and go-kart locations to pick from and a bustling main street with tons of kid-friendly restaurants and fudge shops.

-The Rocky Mountains in the summer not just offer jaw-dropping scenery, they are chock full of mountain resorts, gorgeous state parks, and of course the stunning Rocky Mountain National Park.
-Whether you make a home base in Estes Park, or one of the ski mountain resorts like Copper Mountain, outdoor families will not be bored.
+The Rocky Mountains in the summer offer not just jaw-dropping scenery, they are chock full of mountain ski resorts, gorgeous state parks, and of course the stunning Rocky Mountain National Park.
+Whether you make a home base in Estes Park, or one of the ski mountain resorts like Copper Mountain or Vail, outdoor families will not be bored.

 Many national parks offer beautiful scenery and the potential for wildlife sightings, but Yellowstone is truly unique with its many basins of bubbling hot pots, geysers, and hot springs.
 Plus there is so much to see and do within the park, that you need a week or more to see everything.

 Just be sure to plan a year ahead if you want to stay within the park, and give yourself plenty of time when driving from section to section as you never know when you will run across a bison traffic jam.
 If you have a week or more, combine a trip to Yellowstone National Park with a day or two in Jackson Hole and Grand Teton National Park.

 If horseback riding is on your bucket list, then don’t hesitate to plan a family vacation to a dude ranch.
 A dude ranch vacation is an amazing experience for families that want to disconnect from technology and connect with each other and nature.
 We have visited two dude ranches and both were some of our favorite family vacations ever.
 It is a special experience for bonding and enjoying nature in an environment where everything is taken care of for you, from meals to activities, there are no hassles or logistics to manage once you arrive.